What is Double Delight/Hat-Trick Heaven?

 - Payout for 3rd goal is 6/1

-Whilst this offer has an excellent long-term profit potential, there will be a few pounds of qualifying losses until DDHH triggers.
+This offer has excellent long-term profit potential, but there will be qualifying losses until DDHH triggers.
 Therefore, you must have patience and a long-term mindset.

 For example, on a £25 stake your qualifying loss should not exceed £5.